Syllable Types: To Teach or Not to Teach?

 Here are 3 strategies that have been studied and proven successful to help students read multisyllabic words:

-Join the SLP Literacy Corner email newsletter to get access to exclusive free resources, such as handouts with activity ideas for 5 components of literacy and a syllable types flow chart.
+Join the SLP Literacy Corner email newsletter to get access to exclusive free resources, such as reading long words strategies.
 Sign up here!

-If you use syllable type activities, check these out:
+If you're looking for literacy activities, check these out:

 References: